Sup2point0/Assort/Yu-Gi-Oh!/lore/Stranded Saga/archetypes.md

 ## Excursion

-An archetype including the *Epic Excursion* Continuous Spells, and *Endless Excursion* Continuous Traps.
-These represent the different locations visited by the characters in the storyline.
+An archetype including the *Epic Excursion* Continuous Spells, and *Endless Excursion* Continuous Traps, representing the different locations visited by the characters in the storyline.

+They share the following effect.

+> You can only control 1 “Excursion” card during the End Phase.

+This gives the unique mechanic of being able to activate multiple *Excursion* cards in one turn (particularly relevant if an *Endless Excursion* Trap is activated while the player already controls an *Epic Excursion* Spell), but needing to sacrifice them at the end of the turn.

 | card | supports |
 | :--- | :------- |
 | Endless Excursion into the Dreamscape | *Walker* |
 | Epic Excursion to the Catastropical Peaks | *Catastropical* |
+| Endless Excursion into Ancient Aeterra
 | Epic Excursion to the Affine Lakes | *Affin* |
 | Epic Exursion to the Supnautican Depths | *Supnautic* |
 | Epic Excursion to the Ever-Shining Skies | *Delphoenix* |